logikfabrik/uJet/docs/source/working_with_types.rst

 Document Types
 ==============
-A document type is created by decorating a public non-abstract class, with a constructor that takes no parameters, using the `DocumentTypeAttribute` attribute.
+A document type is created by decorating a public non-abstract class, with a default constructor that takes no parameters, using the `DocumentTypeAttribute` attribute.

 .. code-block:: csharp